Managing Stress During Life Transitions With Therapy

 Why Life Transitions Are So Stressful

-Whether you're moving cities, starting a new job, getting married or preparing to bring home a newborn, seasons of transition can be challenging and stressful.
-Sometimes we step readily into a new season of transition and others we are forced.
-Maybe your life transition is navigating grief or grappling with identity changes.
-Maybe your transition looks likes getting the role you always wanted only to find out that perhaps it's not the best fit.
-While transitions are usually a natural part of life, they can leave us feeling overwhelmed, uncertain and unsure of ourselves.
+Whether you're moving cities, starting a new job, getting married, or preparing to bring home a newborn, seasons of transition can be challenging and stressful.
+Sometimes we step readily into a new season, while other times, we are forced into it.
+Maybe your life transition involves navigating grief or grappling with identity changes.
+Perhaps your transition looks like getting the role you always wanted, only to find out that it’s not the best fit.
+While transitions are a natural part of life, they can leave us feeling overwhelmed, uncertain, and unsure of ourselves.

 What's Really Happening Beneath the Stress

-While it can be tempting to brush off what's happening psychologically when we are walking through a season of transition, I think it's really important to name what's happening to us.
-Transitions can interrupt our identity, our sense of control and predictability, and relationships and roles.
-It can cause us to experience feelings of unsureness which can dysregulate our nervous system.
+It can be tempting to brush off what’s happening psychologically when we walk through a season of transition.
+However, it’s crucial to recognize what’s going on inside us.
+Transitions can disrupt our identity, sense of control, predictability, and relationships.
+They can lead to feelings of uncertainty that may dysregulate our nervous system.

-Transitions can also bring up old patterns, wounds or beliefs.
-They can leave us feeling stuck, afraid and alone.
-When we take a step back to really acknowledge everything that's happening underneath the transition, it makes sense why so many of us struggle.
+Transitions can also bring up old patterns, wounds, or beliefs.
+They may leave us feeling stuck, afraid, and alone.
+When we take a step back to acknowledge everything happening beneath the surface, it’s easy to see why so many of us struggle.

 Common Signs You're Struggling During a Transition

-Sometimes it can be easy to miss the severity of your struggle in the middle of a transition.
-It can feel like you're just in survival mode, trying to make it to the next day.
+Sometimes, it can be easy to overlook the severity of your struggle during a transition.
+You might feel like you're just in survival mode, trying to make it to the next day.
 Here are a few signs to look out for as you navigate your specific season of transition:

 Emotional signs: irritability, sadness, numbness, overwhelm, anxiety, panic, sense of hopelessness